Outrun — The 1986 Arcade Game

 - Yu Suzuki — the legendary game designer who has been the producer/director of many other great games from Sega including Space Harrier, Hang-On, Virtua Fighter and Ferrari F355 Challenge.

 8-bit Computer and Console Conversions

 With the arcade version of Outrun being a major success, Sega quickly ported the game to the Sega Master System.
-Considering this port was required to run on a console with major hardware differences compared to the arcade board, the Master System port was very good indeed.
+Considering this port was required to run on a console with major hardware differences compared to the arcade board, the Master System port was great!